-Verify that the storage resource, which you intend to define and attach, will be compatible with the service in terms of space efficiency, compression mode or any other attribute defined for the service..
+Verify that the storage resource, which you intend to define and attach, will be compatible with the service in terms of space efficiency, compression mode or any other attribute defined for the service.

 If no resources (pools) exist on the storage systems, you can define the resources and attach them to a service to make the physical storage available for the Spectrum Control Base components and end users.
-You can attach several resources to a single service.
+You can attach several resources that belong to the same or different storage systems to a single service.
 However, a specific resource can be added to one service only.